 - d.
 Example: Engineering revenues for a road built by a Canadian company in Saudi Arabia is part of Canadian GNP (built by a Canadian factor of production), not Canadian GDP, and is part of Saudi GDP (built in Saudi Arabia), not Saudi GNP - e.
 Difference between GNP and GDP is less than 2% for Canada. - 6.
-A Closer Look 2.1: Natural resources, the environment, and the national income accounts - a.
-A good deal of Canada's economic well-being is due to its substantial stocks of natural resources - b.
-The exploitation of natural resources produces costs that are difficult to measure accurately - c.
-In the early 1990s, Statistics Canada developed a system of environmental and resource accounts it provides inflation on the stock of natural resources, the use of those resources and the pollutants produced by their exploitation - d.
-The accounts also report the production of pollutants by industry and by sector of the economy these help policy makers to focus attention on environmental issues and to design effective mechanisms to price natural resources appropriately
+A Closer Look 2.1: Natural resources, the environment, and the national income accounts - (a) A good deal of Canada's economic well-being is due to its substantial stocks of natural resources - (b) The exploitation of natural resources produces costs that are difficult to measure accurately - (c) In the early 1990s, Statistics Canada developed a system of environmental and resource accounts - it provides inflation on the stock of natural resources, the use of those resources and the pollutants produced by their exploitation attention on environmental issues and to design effective mechanisms to price natural resources appropriately